R2Northstar/ModdingDocs/docs/source/reference/northstar/chathooks.rst

 .. warning::
     This is a feature in the unreleased `1.6` Northstar

-In ``v1.6.0`` we are introducing a completely new chathook API.
-In this document, we provide the usage of this API.
+This document provides usage of the Chathook API added in Northstar `1.6`.
-For an example of chathooks in use, check out EmmaM's `OwOfier mod <https://github.com/emma-miler/OwOfier/>`_
+For an example of chathooks in use, check out EmmaM's `OwOfier mod <https://github.com/emma-miler/OwOfier/>`_.

 Client chat API
 ---------------